saifaustcse/git-workflow-and-commands/README.md

        # Download an existing git repository to your local computer with its entire code history.
        $ git clone [url]

-    Pocess 2: Create a Repository in local machine then push repository in git hub/git
+    Pocess 2: Create a Repository in local machine then add repository in git hub/git

        1- $ cd to your Project
        2- $ git init